nishant1695/GamELY/README.md

 )
 ```
 ### Default Evaluation Criteria
-If you do not provide a custom list of criteria when calling evaluate_responses, GameLY will use the following default set of 17 criteria that aim to provide a holistic evaluation of the LLM's output:
+If you do not provide a custom list of criteria when calling evaluate_responses, GamELY will use the following default set of 17 criteria that aim to provide a holistic evaluation of the LLM's output:
 ```python
 DEFAULT_CRITERIA = [
         'Is the LLM generated response accurate?',